Tezos: Tezos Foundation and initial coin offering

-In February 2022, Tezos sponsored the Manchester United football club.
-The multi-year deal was reportedly worth over £20 million per year.
-In November 2022, Manchester United issued NFT digital collectibles on the Tezos blockchain.
+In 2022, The Tezos Foundation launched a £1 million fund to collect NFTs by African and Asian artists to create a digital art gallery to house the collection, curated by British photographer Misan Harriman.

 Design

 The primary protocol of Tezos utilizes liquid proof of stake (LPoS) and supports Turing-complete smart contracts in a domain-specific language called Michelson.
 Michelson is a purely functional stack-based language with a reduced instruction set and no side effects, designed with formal verification in mind.

 The Tezos protocol allows itself to be amended by a staged process performed by committing operations to the stored blockchain to submit proposals (intended code changes) and to vote on those changes.
-If a proposal receives enough votes the protocol updates itself to incorporate the code changes.
+If a proposal receives enough votes, the protocol will update to incorporate the code changes.

 The Tezos blockchain has been used for NFTs as an alternative to more energy-intensive projects such as Ethereum.

 Founders

-Tezos co-founder Arthur Breitman studied applied mathematics, computer science, and physics in France and financial mathematics at New York University under Nassim Nicholas Taleb before working in quantitative finance.
+Before working in quantitative finance, Tezos co-founder Arthur Breitman studied applied mathematics, computer science, and physics in France and financial mathematics at New York University under Nassim Nicholas Taleb.
 Kathleen Breitman (née McCaffrey) studied at Cornell University and worked at a hedge fund and as a consultant.
 Arthur was the leader of an anarcho-capitalist group in New York, and Kathleen was a libertarian Republican; the two of them met at a crypto-anarchist lunch in 2010 and married in 2013.

+Sponsorship

+In mid-2021, Tezos signed a sponsorship deal with Red Bull Racing, which ended in December 2022.